 - The final two papers have no effect in this case as they have been cited less than six times.

-If you need assistance with increasing your research visibility, creating a researcher profile, or understanding the impact of your research you may contact our Faculty Librarians or the Research Support Librarians.
+Contact our Research Support Librarians if you need assistance with increasing your research visibility, creating a researcher profile or understanding the impact of your research.